nanobox-io/nanobox-docs/source/providers/create/index.html.md

 ###### OpenAPI Specification

 The API documented below is also formalized in [an OpenAPI spec](openapi-spec.json) which you can develop and test against.
+There are some things to keep in mind if you decide to use it:

-Note, however, that this document is the authoritative source: if the spec file disagrees with anything below, the spec file is out of date.
-Please [let us know](https://github.com/nanobox-io/nanobox-docs/issues) if you find any such inconsistencies, though!
+1. *This document* is the authoritative source.
+If the spec file disagrees with anything below, the *spec file* is out of date.
+Please [let us know](https://github.com/nanobox-io/nanobox-docs/issues) if you find any inconsistencies!

+2. Since an adapter is an API, the spec file was designed so you can host it alongside the adapter itself, as a reference for your specific implementation.
+This means some parts of the spec file should be updated to reflect your own implementation:

+    1. The `info` block.
+Update everything in this section to match your adapter's actual values for each property.

+    2. The `basePath` should contain your adapter's URI, relative to the server root.

+    3. If your adapter will not or cannot support SSH keys, you can remove the `/keys` and `/keys/{id}` entries from the `paths` collection. *SSH keys are strongly recommended for security, though.*

+    4. If the default [credential field](#meta) (`Auth-Token`) doesn't suit your adapter's needs (you want to use a diffrerent name, or more than one field, etc), update the `parameters` section, using `parameters.Auth-Token` as a base.
+If you just want to change the name of the header, you can simply adjust the `name` property; you don't have to change the key or update any references.
+If you have more than one credential field, be sure to also add the new field references to the array in any occurence of:
+        ```json
+        "parameters": [
+            {
+                "$ref": "#/parameters/Auth-Token"
+            }
+        ],
+        ```

+    5. Validate your changes using a tool such as the [online Swagger Editor](http://editor.swagger.io/) (use File → Import File... to upload your spec file) before you publish and/or develop/test against it.

 ## API